Andrew Melville Hall: Facilities

 During the academic year students live in Melville, with the vast majority of these in single rooms.
 Every room looks out over surrounding parkland, inhabited by a large number of wild rabbits.
-The hall is divided into five blocks, designated A, B, C, D and E. Generally A, C and E blocks are mixed, with B block being all male and D block all female although in recent years A block has been all male in addition to B block.
+The hall is divided into five blocks, designated A, B, C, D and E. Originally A, B and C blocks were all male and D and E blocks all female, but now C, D and E blocks are mixed, with A and B block being all male (as a general rule with few exceptions).
+In recent years A block has been all male in addition to B block.

 Each block is divided up into a number of floors accessed through a central stairwell from the ground floor concourse.
 Typically each floor consists of sixteen study-bedrooms arranged in two groups of eight on either side of the stairwell, a number of showers/bathrooms and a pantry.
 The buildings' striking geometry is reflected in the irregular octagonal shape of the bedrooms.
-Blocks A, D and E have glass enclosures similar in shape to a garden greenhouse atop them to provide natural light to their stairwells; this has led to the top floor of block A being called "the greenhouse".
+Blocks A, D and E have glass enclosures similar in shape to a garden greenhouse atop them to provide natural light to their stairwells; this has led to the top floor of these blocks being called "the greenhouse".

 The hall itself has three common rooms in the central block, as well as a library and study room off the main concourse in E block and similarly a computer and study room at the end of A block.
 It is a catered residence, with three meals a day being served other than on Saturday and Sunday, when students can prepare food for themselves in the three communal kitchens which are situated on the main concourse.

 While the main access to the hall is from the North Haugh, the central block's staircase leads to a path to David Russell Apartments, the nearby Sports Centre and playing fields.
 In the summer vacation the residence is open for use by conferences and block bookings.

 Like all residences in the University of St Andrews, it has a number of staff and students that contribute to its running.
 Various groups contribute to the operation and maintenance of the hall.
 A warden's team is responsible for student welfare, discipline, and has oversight for community development.
 A student committee elected by the residents, headed by the senior student, is responsible for student matters.
 A residence management team is responsible for the day-to-day running of the residence, including catering, house services, and maintenance.